 - a.
 The building mechanical equipment should be housed within the building or enclosed in a penthouse structure that is incorporated with the design of the building. - b.
 When mechanical equipment is placed on a rooftop, it should be located below the highest vertical element of the building wherever possible to avoid the use of penthouse structures or other special screening devices. - c.
-When mechanical equipment is added to an existing building, it should be screened in such a way as to match the architectural style and materials of the existing building without giving the appearance of being added on.

-5. Roof access should be provided from the interior of the building.
+When mechanical equipment is added to an existing building, it should be screened in such a way as to match the architectural style and materials of the existing building without giving the appearance of being added on. - 4.
+Roof drains should be designed as an integral part of the structure. - 5.
+Roof access should be provided from the interior of the building.
 Exterior roof access ladders are not appropriate.